Skip to main content Skip to footer

 }

-- Call resolve when Promise result is ready (i.e. the user has pressed the OK button).
-This will execute the delegate passed by the client code in the .then() call.
+• Call resolve when the Promise result is available (i.e., when the user selects “OK”) thereby triggering the delegate passed by the client code in the .then() call.

-- Call reject when Promise is rejected (i.e. user has pressed the Cancel button).
-This will execute the delegate passed by the client code in the .catch() call.
+• Call reject when the Promise is rejected (i.e., when the user selects “Cancel”), which executes the delegate passed by the client code in the .catch() call.

-For this, we store the resolve and reject parameter values in the component's private properties (_resolve and _reject, respectively).
+To facilitate this, the resolve and reject parameter values are stored in the component's private properties (_resolve and _reject, respectively).

 <button (click)="clicked(true)">{{okCaption}}</button>